Updated 25th November 2020

 - When your treatment is completed, please leave the room and wash your hands again.
 The therapist will make your next appointment with you and the receptionist will be given this at the end of the clinic.
 This again will minimise time spent in Beehive to reduce your risk and that of other customers.

-Talking based services such as counselling and psychotherapy (1st July)
+Talking based services such as counselling and psychotherapy (online only until December)

 We thank you for your patience and co operation at this time and hope to see you soon.